-Cybersecurity is a growing issue for business and individuals alike, and the demand for training in the field is on the rise.
+Cybersecurity is a growing issue for businesses and individuals alike, and the demand for training in the field is on the rise.
 Would you like to tighten up your cybersecurity measures at home or at work?
 Or perhaps you’re an employer wanting to step up your business’s security measures and educate your employees on the topic.
 Maybe you’re considering a career in cybersecurity and are looking to get started.
 An online cybersecurity course for beginners can help.

 Whatever your reasons for wanting to delve deeper into the world of cybersecurity, there is sure to be an online course that’s right for you.
 Teaching tools vary greatly in terms of accessibility, scope, suitability for various levels of competence, and of course, price.

 There are a ton of options to choose from, such that the selection process can become overwhelming.
 That’s why we’ve put together a list of the top seven online cybersecurity courses out there.
-Before we get in to the details here’s an at-a-glance list of the best cyber security course available online:
+Before we get into the details here’s an at-a-glance list of the best cybersecurity course available online.

-- StationX VIP Membership: Gives you unlimited access to a huge range of cyber security courses including ethical hacking, penetration testing and much more.
+- StationX VIP Membership: Gives you unlimited access to a huge range of cyber security courses including ethical hacking, penetration testing, and much more.
 Caters for all levels and great value for money.

-- Coursera Introduction to Cyber Security Specialization: Covers 4 entry level courses to help you on your way to a career in cyber security.
+- Coursera Introduction to Cyber Security Specialization: Covers 4 entry-level courses to help you on your way to a career in cyber security.

-- SANS Cyber Aces Online: Courses cover security fundamentals around networking, operating systems and system admin.
+- SANS Cyber Aces Online: Courses cover security fundamentals around networking, operating systems, and system admin.